-Proposition 6 Consider a game with the alternative timing in which platforms simultaneously set fees and adopt PMFNs in the same stage.
+Proposition 7 Consider a game with the alternative timing in which platforms simultaneously set fees and adopt PMFNs in the same stage.
 Then there are exactly two pure strategy equilibria; one in which both firms adopt PMFNs and set fees f_i^{2} and one in which both firms do not not adopt PMFNs and set fees f_i^{0} .

 PMFNs may or may not be adopted in this game depending on the equilibrium selection mechanism.
-It remains true as in the earlier propositions that either of these equilibria may be the more profitable one for the platforms, depending on the substitutability of the products and other characteristics of demand.
+It remains true as in the earlier propositions that either of these equilibria may be the more profitable one for the platforms, depending on the characteristics of demand.
 Note that this implies that in this game with alternative timing it is possible to experience a coordination trap in two forms: firms might fail to adopt PMFNs when it is profitable and firms might also adopt PMFNs when they raise prices so high as to lower profits.
+Finally, note that Proposition 3 immediately implies a corollary to this last proposition.